-When working with Salesforce, there is an important distinction between metadata and data:
+When working with Salesforce, there's an important distinction between metadata and data:

 As a rough analogy, think of a spreadsheet.
 There are the column names and the rows in the table.
 The column names (e.g. “Name”, "Email address", "Date of birth") are metadata.
 The actual rows containing the names and email addresses are the data.

 In the Salesforce world, take a simple example of a customer record.
-The fields “first name” and “last name” would be metadata, while “John” and “Smith” is the data.
+The fields “first name” and “last name” would be metadata, while “John” and “Smith” are data.

-Metadata is the fields, configuration, code, and logic of the underlying structure which is used to store the data records.
-Metadata also determines how Salesforce applications look, feel and function.
+Metadata is the fields, configuration, code, and logic of the underlying structure that's used to store the data records.
+Metadata also determines how Salesforce applications look, feel, and function.

-- Data: The core components which set the data structure of the org, and on top of which most other customisations are built.
-This will include Custom objects, Custom Fields, Custom Apps, Value Sets, and Picklists.
+Data: The core components that set the data structure of the org, and on top of which most other customizations are built.
+This will include Custom Objects, Custom Fields, Custom Apps, Value Sets, and Picklists.

 Permissions and security model: The security model to ensure everyone has the correct access to org records.
-This includes Field Level Security, Profiles, Permission Sets, Security settings, Roles, and Sharing Rules.
+This includes field-level Security (FLS), Profiles, Permission Sets, Security settings, Roles, and Sharing Rules.

 This is just a short list of some of the most common metadata types.
 For a full list, see the Salesforce API documentation.

-The records that a business relies on, such as Users, Accounts, Contacts, and Leads, are data.
+Data is the records that a business relies on, such as Users, Accounts, Contacts, and Leads.
 Every new customer, every phone number, every email, and every purchase is data.
 The scope of the data collected by an org is almost limitless, and is defined by the nature and purpose of the company using the org.

 Data does not define the shape of an org.
-Data simply fills the configuration defined by the metadata.
+Data simply fill the configuration defined by the metadata.

 Security implications of metadata versus data